 Turn the Instant Pot to saute and let heat until it reads HOT, or for 2-3 minutes.

 Add in 1 teaspoon of the oil.
-Pierce each sausage several times with a fork and then place the sausage into the oil and sear on each side until browned, about 2 minutes per side.
-Once browned, remove the sausage from the inner pot and place them onto a clean plate.
+Pierce each brat several times with a fork and then place the brats into the oil and sear on each side until browned, about 2 minutes per side.
+Once browned, remove the brats and place them onto a clean plate.

-Add in the stock, and use a wooden spoon to scrape up any browned bits on the bottom of the inner pot.
+Turn the pressure cooker off and add in the beer, or stock, and use a wooden spoon to scrape up any browned bits on the bottom of the inner pot.

-Add the sausage back to the inner pot.
-Add in the garlic and then spoon the tomato sauce over the sausage.
+Add the brats back to the inner pot and spoon the sauerkraut over the brats.

 Set to cook on high pressure for 6 minutes.
-Once the cooking time has elapsed, allow the pressure to release naturally on its own for at least 10 minutes.
+Once the cook time has elapsed, allow the pressure to release naturally on its own for at least 10 minutes.